zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-introduction-to-site-building.md

 # Introduction to Site Building

 A Site is a set of pages where content or applications are published.
 Sites can be independent or serve as an associated organization's website.
-You can create as many different sites as you like within the context of a single Liferay Portal instance.
-You can have many Sites on one Liferay instance, which work together to create one complete website, or you can simply have one Site which contains all of your pages and content---or anything in between.
+You can create as many different Sites as you like within the context of a single Liferay Portal instance.
+You can have many Sites on one Liferay instance, which work together to create one complete website, or you can simply have one Site which contains all of your pages and content, or anything in between.
 These topics are covered in this introduction:

 - [Site Use Cases](#site-use-cases)
 - [The Default Main Site](#the-default-main-site)